jisu-jang-official/jisu-jang-official.github.io/README.md

 ---
 Forked from seokho-son/seokho-son.github.io

-It is Chanwoo's official homepage.
+It is Jisu's official homepage.

 It posts my blog, or my CV.